-As on the date of this report, the Company's Board comprises 9 Directors, all professionals in their own right, who bring in a wide range of skills and experience to the Board.
+As on March 31, 2022, the Company's Board comprised 9 Directors, all professionals in their own right, who bring in a wide range of skills and experience to the Board.
 All the Directors of the Company, except the Chairman and the Managing Director, are non-executive Directors.
-Out of 7 non-executive Directors, 2 are women Directors.
-Out of 9 Directors, 5 are independent directors, which includes 1 woman Independent Director.
+Out of 7 non-executive Directors, 2 were women Directors.
+Out of 9 Directors, 5 are independent directors, which includes 1-woman Independent Director.
+Mrs. Eitika Munot - Non-Executive, Non-Independent Director, ceased to be Director of the Company with effect from April 1, 2022.